juliourena/Labs/README.md

 Covenant use dotnet, in order to install Covenant we need to 1st install dotnet.

-Be sure to install the dotnet core version 2.2 SDK!
-Covenant does not yet support dotnet core 3.0, and the SDK is necessary to build the project (not just the runtime).

 ```
 wget https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 sudo dpkg -i packages-microsoft-prod.deb